 Bio to come

-The Verde Valley Senior Center has been a cornerstone of community care in Cottonwood, Arizona, for decades.
-Originally established as a nonprofit 501(c)3 (Verde Valley Senior Citizens Association) to serve the growing needs of local seniors, the Center began as a modest gathering place where older adults could share a meal and connect with others.
-As the population grew and the need for senior services expanded, so too did the Center’s mission—evolving from a simple social space into a comprehensive support system for aging adults across the region.
+The Station on 6th, formerly Verde Valley Senior Center has been a cornerstone of community care in Cottonwood, Arizona, for decades.
+Originally established as a nonprofit 501(c)3 (Verde Valley Senior Citizens Association) to serve the growing needs of local seniors, the Station began as a modest gathering place where older adults could share a meal and connect with others.
+As the population grew and the need for senior services expanded, so too did the Station’s mission—evolving from a simple social space into a comprehensive support system for aging adults across the region.

 The Station on 6th is administered by